remindmodel/remind/README.md

 **Please note: You can not run REMIND without input data.
 At present, there are still legal issues with sharing this data, so we can not publish them yet (but we are working on it, please bear with us).
-If you have access to the necessary data sources you can generate the input data on your own, we are happy to assist you in doing so.**
+If you have access to the necessary data sources (IEA, etc.) you can generate the input data on your own, we are happy to assist you in doing so.**

 REMIND requires *GAMS* (https://www.gams.com/) including licenses for the